 - Best days and time of day to trade

-All I did was input the various trade details into the first page of the spreadsheet and the wonders of excel did all the important calculations for me.
+All we did was input the various trade details into the first page of the spreadsheet and excel did all the important calculations for me.

 - Type of setup used

 This decision making process can only be done by using a trade journal spreadsheet that does all the intricate calculations for you.

 Using these types of journals and logs takes the hard work out of keeping your trading history.

 How And What To Write In Your Trade Journal

 If you want to use this trading journal template, you can download it here.

 While you want to include all details about the trade itself, writing in your trading journal should go much further.

 You want to use your journal as a “self-help” guide as well:

 - How were you feeling when you placed the trade?